 Read about the new Fabergé Devotion collection

 The first Imperial Fabergé Egg was commissioned by Tsar Alexander III for his wife as a gift.
-Known as the Hen Egg, it was crafted from gold and its opaque white enamelled shell opened to reveal a matt yellow gold yolk, which in turn opened to reveal a superb gold hen.
+Known as the1885 Hen Egg, it was crafted from gold and its opaque white enamelled shell opened to reveal a matt yellow gold yolk, which in turn opened to reveal a superb gold hen.

-Tsar Nicholas II presented Empress Alexandra with this Fabergé Lilies of the Valley Egg.
+Tsar Nicholas II presented Empress Alexandra in 1898 with this Fabergé Lilies of the Valley Egg.
 Made of gold, overlaid with translucent rose pink enamel, the beautiful creation is decorated with enamelled green leaves and pearls, complete with rose-cut diamond dewdrops.

 The Fabergé Pearl Egg, which was unveiled at the DJWE, draws inspiration from the formation of a pearl within an oyster.
 The egg’s painstakingly crafted, mother-of-pearl exterior opens to reveal a unique grey pearl, sourced from the Arabian Gulf.

 The exquisite new Pearl Egg is the first Imperial Fabergé egg to be created since 1917.